 Category 1 walls may occasionally be suspected of having a final in-situ width smaller than their excavated width, as a result of trench instability.
-Firstly, the real potential for such instability must be rationalized, and this is a very remote occurrence.
+Firstly, the real potential for such instability must be evaluated: this is, in fact, a very remote occurrence.
 The simplest way for element width to be proved is to demonstrate the free movement of the excavation tool for the entire depth and length of each element so constructed.
 Further assurance may be provided once the excavation tool is extracted: